This basic guide for beginners is hopefully going to help you conquer your next steps if you have just started learning how to knit.

-So I have covered a few things here and I hope that you are enjoying your new found skills as a knitter.
+So I have covered a few things here in this post and I hope that you are enjoying your new found skills as a knitter.

 This is a great way of sharing skills and making new friends at the same time.
 I used to go to a great knitting club and loved to see what everyone was making.

 The same is for knitting needles, sometimes I like bamboo but most of the time I use my trusty 4mm acrylic needles and yes they are shiny and purple!

-- Knit something you will enjoy making - this goes without saying really, making something your heart isn't in will probably lie unfinished and forgotten.
+Knit something you will enjoy making - this goes without saying really, making something your heart isn't in will probably lie unfinished and forgotten.

 Proudly show off any of your creations, because it is amazing that you can make something with your hands!

-- Take it with you - if you are travelling, waiting around or even getting the bus to work, take your knitting with you (smaller projects are better for on the go for obvious reasons) and enjoy your KIP (knitting in public).
+Take it with you - if you are travelling, waiting around or even getting the bus to work, take your knitting with you (smaller projects are better for on the go for obvious reasons) and enjoy your KIP (knitting in public).